bnoden/OffAndUp/readme.md

 UI extensions for the PC version of OfferUp.com

 I've been a regular buyer and seller on OfferUp.com for years now.
-I started OfferUpUI
+I started OffAndUp
 in an attempt to improve the UI/UX on the website for PC, for personal use.

 Any feedback, ideas, or requests to expand or improve this will be thoughtfully considered.